 I found myself in the countryside the other day, standing on a rickety old front porch.
 The breeze caressed the leaves in the most tender of ways, just enough to make the sunlight dance across the grass.
 It was a simple kind of quiet, breathtakingly ordinary.
 The echo of peace grew there, untouched by anyone’s complicated agenda.

 I think, like the tall oaks and the wavy tassels, I won’t seek words.
 I won’t search for explanations or plans or programs.
-I think our search for the answer lies in the quiet, humble space of the unknown and we have to reside there to find it.
+I think our search for hope lies in the quiet, humble space of the unknown and we have to reside there to find it.